AndersDeath/diary2/000-current.md

 # 30 November - Thursday - Berlin - 436 day of immigration

 It was the last day in DR SMILE.
+It finally happened.